 OUR HISTORY WITH BELLS

-My first real encounter with bells was as an altar server.
-One of the most coveted jobs what to ring bells at special times during the Mass.
-A most interesting situation was when I served at the large Basilica St. Josephats on Milwaukee’s South side.
-The upper Church with its beautiful Dome, instead of bells, had chimes that we played by pressing a series of buttons.
-This indeed was my pinnacle of bell ringing as an acolyte.
+One of the most coveted jobs as a young acolyte what to ring bells at special times during the Mass.
+A most interesting situation DEVELOPED when I served at the large Basilica, St. Josephat’s, on Milwaukee’s South side.
+The upper Church with its beautiful Dome, instead of bells rung at Mass St. Josaphat’s used chimes that we played with buttons on a keypad.
+This indeed was the pinnacle of my bell ringing as an acolyte.

 After college I married my northern belle and music partner, Martha, who happened to have an interesting bell collection.
 We used these bells to decorate our early apartments in New York.
 I truly fell in love with the wonderful sound and ringing of bells when a Boston Boys Choir presented a concert with handbells at Our Lady Of Angels in the Bronx, where I was music director.
 We were developing our singing musical act which included the playing piano, violin and concertina but adding bells as a duo was certainly a unique and special addition, the pièce de résistance.